sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 =========

-Configuring Main GPIO as an I/O daisy chain wakeup source requires a combination of gpio-keys with chained IRQ in the pinctrl driver.
-To briefly explain, setting the 29th bit in the desired padconfig register, allows the pad to act as a wakeup source by triggering a wake IRQ in Deep Sleep states.
+Configuring Main GPIO as an I/O daisy chain wakeup source requires a combination of gpio-keys with a chained IRQ in the pinctrl driver.
+Setting the 29th bit in the desired padconfig register, allows the pad to act as a wakeup source by triggering a wake IRQ in Deep Sleep states.

 .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX', 'AM62PX')